dotnet/docs/docs/azure/sdk/logging.md

 ## Logging using Azure.Monitor.OpenTelemetry.AspNetCore

-[Azure Monitor OpenTelemetry Distro](https://www.nuget.org/packages/Azure.Monitor.OpenTelemetry.AspNetCore) starting with version `1.2.0` supports capturing logs coming from Azure client libraris.
+[Azure Monitor OpenTelemetry Distro](https://www.nuget.org/packages/Azure.Monitor.OpenTelemetry.AspNetCore),starting with version `1.2.0`, supports capturing logs coming from Azure client libraries.
-You can control logging using any of the [Logging in .NET Core and ASP.NET Core configuration options](/aspnet/core/fundamentals/logging/).
+You can control logging using any of the configuration options discussed in [Logging in .NET Core and ASP.NET Core](/aspnet/core/fundamentals/logging/).

 Using the Azure Service Bus library as an example, complete the following steps: